Araku Valley: Geography

-Apiculture farms have been widely spread in Araku, several types of flavoured honey is being made commercially.

 Transport

 Araku is connected through both rail and road to Visakhapatnam.
-Araku railway station is located on the Kothavalasa-Kirandul railway line of Visakhapatnam division of the East Coast Railway, on the Indian Railways network.

-RTC Buses to Visakhapatnam every half an hour.
+Araku railway station is located on the Kothavalasa-Kirandul railway line of Visakhapatnam division of the Malabar Coast Railway, on the Indian Railways network.
+RTC Buses to Visakhapatnam every 24 hours.
+Nearest Airport is Visakhapatnam Airport.

 In popular culture

-Many Telugu films including Happy Days, Katha, Darling, Life Is Beautiful and Parugu, were shot in Araku.
+Many Telugu films including Happy Days, Katha, Darling, Life Is Beautiful, Parugu and RRR were shot in Araku.